Structure-function relationships of CO2 reduction electrocatalysts at work

-Our research focuses on the synthesis of colloidal metal electrocatalyst nanoparticles (Fig. 1a) with well-defined sizes and shapes (e.g. nanorods or nanoplatelets) in order to understand and steer the electrocatalytic reaction pathways that govern the formation of C>2 hydrocarbon fuels through efficient C-C coupling.
-Our main interest lies in unravelling where the reaction takes place by performing in-situ X-ray diffraction and scattering experiments (Fig. 1b), as well as in-situ spectroscopy measurements, to construct structure-performance relationships for the metal electrocatalyst nanoparticles.
-Colloidal nanomaterials are ideally suited for this purpose, since they can be prepared with atomic precision in solution, which not only allows us to deposit them on various electrodes, but also characterize the size, shape and faceting during the reaction and use these parameters to direct the formation of value-added chemicals, such as C>2 hydrocarbons (Fig. 1c).
-These in-situ characterization techniques will give valuable fundamental, but also practical insights into the exact reaction mechanism of the CO2 reduction reaction and the (de)activation of the electrocatalyst nanoparticles, which will allow us to rationally design the ultimate electrocatalyst.
+Our research focuses on (1) the synthesis of colloidal metal electrocatalyst nanoparticles with well-defined sizes, shapes and compositions (e.g. nanorods or nanoplatelets), (2) in situ vibrational spectroscopy to study the adsorbed intermediates at the catalyst surface in space and time, and (3) in situ X-ray characterization (diffraction, spectroscopy, scattering) to elucidate the structure of the electrocatalyst under working conditions (Figure 1).
+Our main interest lies in unravelling structure-function relationships by performing in situ X-ray diffraction and scattering experiments, as well as in situspectroscopy measurements.
+Colloidal nanomaterials are ideally suited for structure-function relationships, since they can be prepared with atomic precision in solution.
+This not only allows us to deposit them on various electrodes, but also characterize the size, shape and faceting during the reaction and use these parameters to direct the formation of value-added chemicals, such as C>2 hydrocarbons.
+These in situ characterization techniques will give valuable fundamental, but also practical insights into the exact reaction mechanism of the CO2 reduction reaction and the (de)activation of the electrocatalyst nanoparticles, which will allow us to rationally design the ultimate electrocatalyst.

 Tenure Track Assistant Professor (June 2019 – Present), Utrecht University, The Netherlands